shiqichen17/shiqichen17.github.io/docs/index.markdown

   </div>
   <div style="flex: 2; padding: 10px; background-color:#f0f0f0 ;">
-    I am a second-year PhD student at City University of Hong Kong specializing in the Natural Language Processing field, adviced by Professor Siyang Gao.<br><br>My research is primarily centered around exploring the factuality and interpretability within the context of Large Language Models.
+    I am a second-year PhD student at City University of Hong Kong specializing in the Natural Language Processing field, adviced by Professor Siyang Gao.<br><br>My research is primarily centered around exploring the factuality and interpretability within the context of Large Language Models.<br><br> Nowadays, Nowadays, I am also on my visit in Prof. Junxian He's group in HKUST, You're welcome to come and join me for board games at CityU or HKUST!
   </div>
 </div>
 <!-- I am a second-year PhD student at City University of Hong Kong, specializing in the Natural Language Processing field.
 My research is primarily centered around exploring the factuality and interpretability within the context of Large Language Models. -->